IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-These dependencies will create and expose a `/prometheus` metrics endpoint.
+These dependencies create and expose a `/prometheus` metrics endpoint.
 As with the default `/metrics` endpoint, the `/prometheus` endpoint is considered sensitive by default.
-To remove the authorization requirement, add the following to application.properties:
+To remove the authorization requirement, add the following to `application.properties`:

 ```properties
 endpoints.prometheus.sensitive=false
 ```
 {: codeblock}

-The output that is produced by the `/prometheus` endpoint is similar to that for Spring Boot 2:
+The output that is produced by the `/prometheus` endpoint is similar to Spring Boot 2:

 ```
 $ curl -s localhost:8080/prometheus